Continuous-Time Best-Response and Related Dynamics in Tullock Contests with Convex Costs: Introduction

 In real-life situations, agents may not be able to instantly change their current actions to their BR actions.
 They are more likely to slowly move from their current actions to actions with better utility.
-For example, in the game among Bitcoin miners, which is almost exactly modeled by a Tullock contest, a miner may gradually buy more equipment and thereby increase their computational power if they see an opportunity to improve their utility by doing so.
+For example, in the game among Bitcoin miners, a miner may gradually buy more equipment and thereby increase their computational power if they see an opportunity to improve their utility by doing so.
 The change may be more rapid if the discrepancy is substantial, i.e., if the distance between the current action and the optimal BR action is larger, but we may still expect the change to be smooth enough that other agents can react before a given agent moves from their current action to their BR action.
-This observation also holds for other applications of Tullock contests: e.g., in a competition among firms for research and development of drugs and vaccines~\cite{dasgupta1986theory}, a firm may generally be able to only slowly change their output by hiring/firing researchers or increasing/decreasing their investment.
+This observation also holds for other applications of Tullock contests: e.g., in a competition among firms for research and development of drugs and vaccines~\cite{dasgupta1986theory}, a firm may generally be able to only slowly change their output by hiring or firing researchers or increasing or decreasing their investment.